On the Merge of k-NN Graph: Related Works

 This issue has been traditionally addressed by a variety of tree partitioning approaches, such as K-D tree~\cite{kdtree75}, R-tree~\cite{rtree84}, X-Tree~\cite{xtree96}, NV-tree~\cite{pami09:lejsek} and Trinary-Projection tree~\cite{pami14:wang}.
 The idea is to partition a space into hierarchical sub-spaces such that only a few branches of sub-spaces are traversed during NN search.
 However, unlike B-tree in 1D case, the true nearest neighbor may reside in the branches that are outside the candidate sets.
 Therefore, extensive probing over a large number of branches in the tree becomes inevitable.
 Recent indexing structures FLANN~\cite{pami14:flann} and Annoy~\cite{cvpr08:annoy} partition the space with hierarchical \textit{k}-means and multiple K-D trees respectively.
 Although both of them are efficient, sub-optimal results are achieved.

-Apart from tree partitioning approaches, the quantization based approaches~\cite{ivfrvq10, JDS11,artem16,icml14:tzhang} and locality sensitive hashing (LSH)~\cite{lsh04, mlsh07, cvpr12:SupHash, TSCG04:Locality, pami18:wang} have been extensively explored in the last decade.
-Compared to tree partitioning, these approaches are both memory and speed efficient.
-The speed-up is significant especially when the size of encoding bits is short.
+Apart from tree partitioning approaches, the quantization based approaches~\cite{ivfrvq10, JDS11,artem16,icml14:tzhang} and locality-sensitive hashing (LSH)~\cite{lsh04, mlsh07, cvpr12:SupHash, TSCG04:Locality, pami18:wang} have been extensively explored in the last decade.
+Compared to tree partitioning, these approaches are efficient in terms of both memory and speed.
+The speedup is significant especially when the size of encoding bits is short.
 Nevertheless, these advantages are traded off by relatively lower search accuracy.
 In addition, these approaches are mostly only suitable for $l_p$-norms.
 The design of generic hash functions is non-trivial.

 Recently, the graph-based approaches such as hill-climbing~\cite{icai11:kiana} and nearest neighbor descent (NN-Descent)~\cite{weidong}, demonstrate superior performance over other categories of approaches in many large-scale NN search tasks~\cite{mm12:jdwang,pami18:yury, dpg:wenli,olg:wlzhao}.
 All the approaches in this category are built upon an approximate \textit{k}-NN graph or diversified approximate \textit{k}-NN graph.
 The search procedure starts from a group of random seeds and traverses iteratively over the graph by the best-first search.
 Guided by the neighbors of visited vertices, the search procedure descents closer to the true nearest neighbor in each round until no better candidates could be found.
-The approaches in~\cite{icai11:kiana,pami18:yury,infosys13:yury,efanna16,olg:wlzhao, nsg19,pr19:hcnng} in general follow the similar search procedure.
+The approaches in~\cite{icai11:kiana,pami18:yury,infosys13:yury,efanna16,olg:wlzhao, nsg19,pr19:hcnng} in general follow a similar search procedure.
 The major difference between them lies in the structure of graphs upon which the NN search is undertaken.
 For most of the graph-based approaches, the space complexity is roughly linear to the scale of a dataset.
 And the extra merit is that they are suitable for various distance measures.